PhD in Public Policy & Administration

 Comprehensive Exams

 Students in each field of study are required to complete a comprehensive exam.
-See exam guidelines for each area.
+Please see the PhD handbook for exam and curriculum information.

 PhD Course Requirements